- For Women Facing a Breast Biopsy

 Appendix B: Guidelines for early detection of breast cancer

-Breast cancer is most treatable when it’s found early—when it’s small and has not spread.
-There is no way to predict who will develop breast cancer, so routine early detection tests (checking for breast cancer when there are no symptoms) are recommended.
+Breast cancer is most treatable when it’s found early – when it’s small and has not spread.
+There’s no way to predict who will develop breast cancer, so routine early detection tests (checking for breast cancer when there are no symptoms) are recommended.
 The following are the American Cancer Society’s recommendations for the early detection of breast cancer:

-- Some women – because of their family history, a genetic tendency, or certain other factors – should be screened with MRI in addition to mammograms.
-(The number of women who fall into this category is very small, but talk with your doctor about your history and whether you should have additional tests or start screening at an earlier age.)
+Some women at high risk for breast cancer – because of their family history, a genetic tendency, or certain other factors – should be screened with MRIs along with mammograms.
+(The number of women who fall into this category is very small.)
+Talk with a health professional about your risk for breast cancer and the best screening plan for you.

 Early breast cancer is often – but not always – painless.
 In its very early stages, it’s too small to find by palpating (touching) the breast.
-This means that there may not be any symptoms.
+This means that you may not notice any changes.
 At this stage of breast cancer growth, a screening mammogram can show the changes before you have symptoms.
 As the tumor grows larger, you may be able to feel a lump or thickness.